 The Company is an investment holding company.
-The principal activities of the Group are provision of marketing production services and content media business.
+The principal activities of the Group are provision of marketing production services, content media and experiential business.

 Information about principal subsidiaries

 As at the reporting date, the Company has direct and indirect interests in the following subsidiaries, all of which are companies with limited liability.
 The particulars of which are set out as follows: